Frequently Asked Questions for Premedical Students

 No, there is no GPA cut-off for getting a Health Sciences Advisory Committee letter of recommendation.

 You should apply to medical school in June of the year BEFORE you intend to matriculate in medical school.
 In other words, you would apply in June 2012 to begin school in August 2013.
-You should take the MCATs, at the latest, in April before you apply.
+You should take the MCATs by July.
 You will begin compiling information for the Health Sciences Office in January before the June that you apply.

 Currently, with a strong B+ (3.5) average, both overall and in the sciences, you can apply to medical school with reasonable confidence in being accepted, assuming you have good MCATs and impressive non-academic experiences.
 The very top schools are generally only interested in applicants with A- (3.7) averages and above.
 However, there are many individual factors that come into play in the admissions process, so students should consult with Gigi about their individual situations.